stanfordnlp/phrasal/README.md

 [Gradle](http://gradle.org) installation build scripts are provided.
 Gradle will fetch dependencies and build a jar for you.

-Phrasal depends on [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml).
-We recommend that you clone and build [the latest repository from Github](https://github.com/stanfordnlp/CoreNLP).

 ### Linux / MacOS

-1. Set the CORENLP_HOME environment variable to the root of the CoreNLP repository, which contains a Gradle script.
-Phrasal's Gradle script will execute the CoreNLP script for you.

-2. Switch to the root of the Phrasal repository and execute: `gradle installDist`
+1. Switch to the root of the Phrasal repository and execute: `gradle installDist`

+1. Set CLASSPATH: `export CLASSPATH=$PHRASAL_HOME/build/install/phrasal/lib/*`

-3. (Optional) Build Eclipse project files by executing: `gradle eclipse`.
+1. (Optional) Build Eclipse project files by executing: `gradle eclipse`.

-4. (Optional, requires g++, [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)) Build the KenLM loader: `gradle compileKenLM`.
+1. (Optional, requires g++, [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)) Build the KenLM loader: `gradle compileKenLM`.

-5. (Optional, requires g++, JDK, and Boost) Build the KenLM language model estimation tools: `gradle compileKenLMtools`.
+1. (Optional, requires g++, JDK, and Boost) Build the KenLM language model estimation tools: `gradle compileKenLMtools`.

 ### Windows

 Follow the Linux instructions above.
 Then be sure to execute `gradle startupScripts` to generate a .bat file for running Phrasal.

-### Stanford NLP cluster

-We used to commit some third-party dependencies to the repository, and for others we had a bash script that would try to wget the rest.
-The script would fail when URLs for archived versions of libraries would change (this was especially true for jetty).
-Now we use Gradle to fetch the dependencies and build the system.

-1. Download and unpack [Gradle](http://gradle.org) into your home directory, or into /u/nlp/packages.

-2. Add Gradle to PATH: `export PATH="$PATH":/path/to/gradle/bin`

-3. Set reference to JavaNLP: `export CORENLP_HOME=/u/username/NLP-HOME/javanlp/projects/core`

-4. `gradle installDist`

-6. Update CLASSPATH: `export CLASSPATH=/u/username/NLP-HOME/phrasal/build/install/phrasal/lib/*`

 ## Citation